DIDSR/calzone/paper/paper.md

     bin_count=bin_counts
 )
 ```
 When performing the HL test on validation sets that are not used in training, the degree of freedom of the HL test changes from $M-2$ to $M$.
 Intuitively, $\frac{(O_{1,m}-E_{1,m})^2}{E_{1,m}(1-\frac{E_{1,m}}{N_m})}$ is the difference squared divided by the variance of a binomial distribution and follows a chi-square distribution with 1 degree of freedom.
-Hence, the sum of $M$ chi-square distributions with 1 degree of freedom is a chi-square distribution with $M$ degrees of freedom if the data has no effect on the model.
-In `calzone`, user can sepecify the degree of freedom of the HL test by setting the `df` parameter.
+Hence, the sum of $M$ chi-square distributions with 1 degree of freedom is a chi-square distribution with $M$ degrees of freedom if the data has no effect on the model [@hosmer2013applied].
+The increase in degree of freedom for validation samples has often been overlooked but it is crucial for the test to maintain the correct type 1 error rate.
+In `calzone`, users can specify the degree of freedom of the HL test by setting the `df` parameter.

 ### Cox's calibration slope/intercept
-Cox's calibration slope/intercept is a non-parametric method for assessing the calibration of a probabilistic model [@Cox].
-A new logistic regression model is fitted to the data, with the predicted odds ($\frac{p}{1-p}$) as the dependent variable and the true probability as the independent variable.
+Cox's calibration slope/intercept is a regression analysis method for assessing the calibration of a probabilistic model [@Cox].
+A new logistic regression model is fitted to the data, with the predicted odds ($\frac{p}{1-p}$) as the independent variable and the outcome as the dependent variable.
 The slope and intercept of the regression line are then used to assess the calibration of the model.
 A slope of 1 and intercept of 0 indicates perfect calibration.
 To test whether the model is calibrated, fix the slope to 1 and fit the intercept.
 If the intercept is significantly different from 0, the model is not calibrated.
 Then, fix the intercept to 0 and fit the slope.
 If the slope is significantly different from 1, the model is not calibrated.
 In `calzone`, Cox's calibration slope/intercept can be computed as follows:

 ```python